chefguevara/RoboticaJS/README.md

     - `$ sudo usermod -a -G dialout <username>`
     - `$ sudo chmod a+rw /dev/ttyACM0`

 Where &lt;username&gt; is your user name in Ubuntu, /dev/ttyACM0 is the detected device of your Arduino board.
+You will need to log out and log in again for this change to take effect.

 ### Discussions
 - Slack: [&#35;robotica-js](https://vpartners.slack.com/archives/robotica-js)